BeanArtStuffs/BeanArtStuffs/README.md

 Hello!
 I'm Lillith!
-I make Python games
+I make Python games, and other little projects.

+i also happen to be of the Blahåj decent :333

 Check out the LTHos Terminal!
 Its a cool little project of mine!

 I have other things as well but my main focus is on LTHos

+I also enjoy doing digital art and streaming!
+Find me on YT @Beanartperson

 <!---
 BeanArtStuffs/BeanArtStuffs is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.